Collection, processing and use of Personal Information

 We also collect data in a form that does not, on its own, permit direct association with any specific individual.
 We may collect, use, transfer, and disclose non-Personal Information for any purpose.
 The following are some examples of non-Personal Information that we collect and how we may use it:

 If we combine non-Personal Information with Personal Information, the combined information will be treated as Personal Information for as long as it remains combined.

 As is true of most communications delivered over the internet, we gather some information automatically and store it in log files.
 This information can include Internet Protocol (IP) addresses, browser type and language, Internet service provider (ISP), referring and exit websites and applications, operating system, date/time stamp, and clickstream data.

-We use this information to understand and analyze trends, to administer our web sites, to learn about user behavior on the sites, to improve our products and services and to gather demographic information about our user base and marketplace to enhance our marketing and advertising services.
+We use this information to understand and analyze trends, to administer our web sites, to learn about user behavior on the sites, to improve our products and services and to gather demographic information about our user base and marketplace to enhance our marketing and advertising.

-In some of our email messages, we use a click-through URL linked to content on Data Access Europe websites.
-When email recipients click one of these URLs, they pass through a separate web server to record the particular message from which the click originates before directing the user to the destination page on one of our websites.
+Some of our email messages use a click-through URL linked to content on Data Access Worldwide websites.
+When email recipients click one of these URLs, they pass through a separate web server to record the specific message from which the click originates before directing the user to the destination page on one of our websites.
 We track this click-through data to help us determine interest in particular topics and to measure the effectiveness of our customer communications.
 If you prefer not to be tracked in this way, you should not click text or graphic links in our email messages.